NEU-DSG/wwp-public-code-share/fulltext/Element-Tokenizer-README.md

 `<xsl:variable name="variable-name" select="replace($last-variable-name, 'insert-regular-expression', '_')"/>`

-For example, the following line creates a new variable named “ampersand” to replace any“&” in the element content with an underscore.
+For example, the following line creates a new variable named “ampersand” to replace any“&” in the element contents with an underscore.

 `<xsl:variable name="ampersand" select="replace($one-hyphen, '&+', '_')"/>`